 What are 3D and 2D mammograms, and what are the pros and cons of each?

-A 3D mammogram (or tomosynthesis) acquires multiple images of the breast in a single sitting, thereby providing much needed information which would otherwise be missing or inadequate in a standard 2D mammogram, where only a single image is produced.
 With the latest technology, tomosynthesis can be acquired along with the standard 2D mammograms in a single sitting, as fast as 4 seconds, without the need for additional sessions, breast compression or other procedures.
 It may be of a slightly higher cost, but it has been shown to have better cancer detection rates than standard 2D mammograms alone, which has been reported in numerous global studies.
-For patients who are attending screening mammograms for the first time, and for those patients who are known to have high breast density from prior mammograms, it would be recommended to include tomosynthesis in their choice of mammography examination.

 Are mammograms effective on all breast sizes?

 From the diagnostic perspective, any breast size can be imaged by mammography.
 However, from the perspective of patients’ comfort, there are inconclusive suggestions that women at either end of the range of breast sizes (i.e the very small and the very large) experience more discomfort.
-Latest developments in mammography equipment have included compression paddles with a curved contour, designed to address this particular issue.
-Preliminary findings have shown improved patients’ experience with its use.

 Are mammograms painful?

-Reports of pain or discomfort from mammograms vary widely in the population, with many patients experiencing little or no discomfort, while some do experience significant discomfort or even pain.
-It is important to communicate what you are experiencing with the radiographer so that levels of compression can be adjusted to minimise discomfort without compromising image quality.
 Nevertheless with the latest equipment, image acquisition is usually very fast (within a matter of seconds) and the potential survival benefit of early detection of breast cancer far outweighs the discomfort during mammography.
-Studies have shown that the overall experience of a mammogram is determined by multiple factors and it could directly affect future adherence to screening recommendations.
+Studies have shown that the overall experience of a mammogram is determined by multiple factors, and it could directly affect future adherence to screening recommendations.

 What time of the month is it best to have a mammogram?

-There have been suggestions that pain during mammographic examination is associated with the menstrual cycle.
-However, literature evidence in this regard is conflicting and inconclusive, and the pain experienced by each individual patient is likely multifactorial.
 Unless there is direct observation of cyclical breast tenderness during certain periods of the menstrual cycle as experienced by some patients, it is not necessary to restrict oneself from having mammographic examinations based on the menstruation cycle alone.

 When would someone opt for a breast ultrasound?

-At present, unlike mammograms, breast ultrasound has not been shown to confer survival benefit when used in a screening setting on its own and it is therefore not a part of routine screening guidelines in women of average risks.
-However, breast ultrasound remains a useful supplementary examination especially in women with high breast density on mammograms and those with higher risks of breast cancer, to help increase sensitivity of the screening examinations.
+At present, unlike mammograms, breast ultrasound has not been shown to confer survival benefit when used in a screening setting on its own.
+It is therefore not a part of routine screening guidelines in women of average risks.

 Where can you get a mammogram in Singapore?

-• CHAS GP clinics: Find your nearest CHAS GP Clinic offering SFL screening services here.
+- CHAS GP clinics: Find your nearest CHAS GP Clinic offering SFL screening services here.

-• Singapore Cancer Society Clinic @ Bishan: for women with a valid Community Health Assist Scheme (CHAS) card.
+- Singapore Cancer Society Clinic @ Bishan: For women with a valid Community Health Assist Scheme (CHAS) card.

-• Polyclinics: Call 6275 6443 / 6355 3000 to make an appointment at your nearest polyclinic.
+- Polyclinics: Call 6643 6969 to make an appointment at your nearest polyclinic.

-• Private hospitals: most of the major private hospitals like Raffles, Thomson, Mount Elizabeth and Gleneagles offer mammogram screenings.
-If you have medical insurance, check to see whether you may be covered for mammograms with a private hospital (you may need a referral through a GP first).
+- Private hospitals: Most of the major private hospitals like Raffles, Thomson, Mount Elizabeth and Gleneagles offer mammogram screenings.
+If you have medical insurance, check to see whether you may be covered for mammograms with a private hospital.
+You may need a referral through a GP first.

 Are there any discounts available in Singapore for mammograms?

-– The Health Promotion Board offers women aged 50 years and above, subsidised mammogram screenings which cost $50 for Singapore citizens, $75 for Permanent Residents and $25 for Pioneers at participating locations.
+The Health Promotion Board offers women aged 50 years and above, subsidised mammogram screenings which cost $50 for Singapore citizens, $75 for Permanent Residents and $25 for Pioneers at participating locations.

-So ladies, check your breasts monthly, and if you are over 40 years old or nearing 50 years old think about having that initial mammogram plus one every two years (and urge your aunties, mums and friends to do so as well – one women’s friend saved her life by suggesting just this!).
+So ladies, check your breasts monthly, and if you are over 40 years old or nearing 50 years old, think about having that initial mammogram plus one every two years (and urge your aunties, mums and friends to do so as well – one women’s friend saved her life by suggesting just this!).

 *Source: 50 years of Cancer Registration, Singapore Cancer Registry 2019